top of page

 • Legal and contract principles

-The exam usually includes a mix of question types: Straightforward questions – Focused on definitions, Deductive reasoning – Requiring you to apply logic “If this happens, then what follows?”
-Negative-format questions – Ask what is NOT correct (IE: Which statement is NOT correct?)
+• Scenario-based reasoning questions - Deductive reasoning - Requiring you to apply logic “If this happens, then what follows?”

 Core Insurance Concepts You WILL See on the Exam